Table Of Contents

 And unexpected cloud costs won’t catch you off guard, either.
 CloudZero sends you timely and contextual cost anomaly alerts.
 This means you can take swift corrective action to avoid overspending and keep your AWS storage costs in pocket.

 Yet, talking about CloudZero is nothing like experiencing it for yourself.
-Ambitious brands like Drift (saved $2.4 million), New Relic, and Upstart (saved $20 million) already use CloudZero.
+Ambitious brands like Shutterstock and Upstart already use CloudZero to manage and optimize their cloud costs.
 Want to take CloudZero for a spin risk-free? to experience CloudZero for yourself.

 Amazon EBS Volumes FAQs